gboersma/micronaut-stuff/README.md

 * `ApplicationContextLocator`: Get access to Micronaut application context from non-Micronaut classes.
 Usually required when integrating with third-party libraries.
 A reference to the `ApplicationContext` is given to a Java (not Micronaut) singleton when the application starts up.
+* `PropertiesUtil`: Utility class for working with Micronaut properties.

 To run the sample:
 * Start the application, and do `curl http://localhost:8080/bean-lookup/bean` to have a bean display a message using the standard `@Inject` mechanism.
 Do a `curl http://localhost:8080/bean-lookup/non-bean` to have a bean display the same message using the `ApplicationContextLocator`.

-Future:
-* Utility class for working with Micronaut classes.